Disability Support Toolkit

 Read more about the Disabilities Pathways Project and its outcomes.

-1800RESPECT service has been accredited with the Scope Communication Access Symbol
+1800RESPECT has been re-accredited with the Scope Communication Access Symbol

-Following a comprehensive training and assessment program, 1800RESPECT counsellors now provide improved support to people with disability, who are impacted by sexual assault, domestic or family violence.
-1800RESPECT was awarded the Scope Communication Access Symbol in late 2019.
-When you see the symbol, it means the business or service you are visiting is accessible to people with communication difficulties:
+When you see the Symbol, it means the business or service you are visiting is accessible to people with communication difficulties:

 - Staff are welcoming and treat everyone with respect